 Nothing means more to Chris than his relationship with his daughter, Zoey, but now he feels he is failing her as his weight gain begins to limit his mobility.
 Chris turns to his mother, whom he hasn't seen in seven years, to help get his life on track.

-Patrick's weight has never been a bother -- not to him, nor to his wife, Amanda.
-Now, however, he's so big that it's getting in the way of his relationship with his daughter.
+Patrick's weight has never been a bother, but now he's so big that it's getting in the way of his relationship with his daughter.
 If he wants to see her graduate high school, he'll have to reverse course.